pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 class.
 The event store uses a "sequenced item mapper" and an "active record strategy".
 The sequenced item mapper and the active record strategy share a common "sequenced item" type.
-The sequenced item mapper can convert objects such as domain events to sequenced items, and the active record strategy can write sequenced items to a database.
+The sequenced item mapper converts objects such as domain events to sequenced items, and the active record strategy writes sequenced items to a database.

 .. contents:: :local: